JohnCremona/CMFs/PostgresSchema.md

 Column | Type | Notes
 -------|------|------
-label | text | N.n where N is the modulus and n is the conrey label orbit_label | text | N.i where N is the modulus and i is the orbit_index prim_label | text | the label of primitive character inducing this one order | smallint
+label | text | N.n where N is the modulus and n is the conrey index modulus | smallint | N conrey_index | smallint | n
+orbit_label | text | N.i where N is the modulus and i is the orbit_index
+prim_label | text | the label of primitive character inducing this one order | smallint